Eco School

 Wild World

-There has been a Wild World at Marlow C of E Infant School for many years but it had been neglected and underused so it wasn't safe nor very pretty to look at.
+There has been a Wild World at Marlow C of E Infant School for many years, but it had been neglected and underused, so it wasn't safe nor very pretty to look at.
 Over the past few years, a group of dedicated parents has helped us regenerate this area of our school.

 The areas include:

-- Dragonfly ponds (a series of reused sinks with water-loving plants)
+- Dragonfly Ponds (a series of reused sinks with water-loving plants)

-- Grasshopper Meadow (which is linked to the Eco Schools BLUE Campaign - Rewilding Britain school by school)
+- Grasshopper Meadow (which is linked to the Eco-Schools BLUE Campaign - Rewilding Britain school by school)

-- Butterfly Garden (tyres in the shape of Butterfly wings with planting to encourage Butterflies)
+- Butterfly Garden (tyres in the shape of butterfly wings with planting to encourage butterflies)

-- Ladybird Bug Hotel (reused materials stacked to encourage over -wintering bugs)
+- Ladybird Bug Hotel (reused materials stacked to encourage over-wintering bugs)

-- Ant Hill (Interactive area with microhabitats for minibeasts).
+- Ant Hill (interactive area with microhabitats for minibeasts)

-- Bee Hive (not real but with planting to encourage bees)
+- Bee Hive (not real, but with planting to encourage bees)

-Additional learning from the 'Wild World' comes in the form of learning about our school values, specifically respect and thankfulness -respect and thankfulness for creation and wildlife
+Additional learning from the 'Wild World' comes in the form of learning about our school values, specifically respect and thankfulness -respect and thankfulness for creation and wildlife.

-Wildlife Corridor
+Nature Corridor

 We look forward to seeing what species use the wildlife corridor over the coming years.